maxime1992/dev-to-git/README.md

 First, you have to activate the repository on Travis: https://travis-ci.org/account/repositories

-Then, you have to create a token on your dev.to account: https://dev.to/settings/account and set an environment variable on Travis called `DEV_TO_GIT_TOKEN` that will have the newly created token as value.
+Then, you have to create a token on your dev.to account: https://dev.to/settings/account and set an environment variable on Travis called `DEV_TO_TOKEN` that will have the newly created token as value.

 # How can I manage my blog posts?
 Mono repo?
 One article per repo?